chandula04/YT-Downloader/README.md

 - Automatic download of compatible FFmpeg version
 - Enhanced compatibility testing and error recovery

+### ✅ FFmpeg Setup Is Idempotent (No Re-downloads)
+- Skips download when `ffmpeg\\ffmpeg.exe` exists and runs `-version` successfully
+- Keeps existing install unless a real compatibility issue is detected
+- Extracts `ffmpeg.exe` and required DLLs from the archive to avoid false negatives

 ## 🛡️ Security Information

 **Publisher:** Chandula [CMW] - Open Source & Safe